-An exporter called “ABC LLC.”
-In Dubai seeks a bank guarantee from an importer called “XYZ Pvt.
+In Dubai, an exporter called “ABC LLC.” seeks a bank guarantee from an importer called “XYZ Pvt.
 Ltd” in India.
 In this case, “XYZ Pvt.
 Ltd” approaches Corporation Bank to give a bank guarantee on its behalf to the exporter.
-Now, if corporation bank does not have a branch in Dubai, corporation bank would issue the guarantee through State Bank of India (SBI).
+Now, if a corporation bank does not have a branch in Dubai, the corporation bank would issue the guarantee through the State Bank of India (SBI).
 Here, “XYZ Pvt.
 Ltd” is the applicant; “ABC LLC” is the beneficiary; “Corporation Bank” is the issuing bank and “SBI” is the correspondent bank.

 This BG agreement acts as an undertaking.
-This agreement assures the beneficiary that the bank would pay the specified amount, in the case of its applicant’s default.
-The applicant might default in delivering the “financial” or “performance” obligation as mentioned in the guarantee.
-In effect, the BG acts as a promise that in case the liabilities of the applicant (bank’s customer) doesn’t meet, the bank shall meet the contractual liability.
-One must note that the obligation to pay is not of the applicant, but of the bank since the bank acts as the guarantor.
+This agreement assures the beneficiary that the bank will pay the specified amount in the case of its applicant’s default.
+As mentioned in the guarantee, the applicant might default in delivering the “financial” or “performance” obligation.
+In effect, the BG acts as a promise that in case the liabilities of the applicant (bank’s customer) don’t meet, the bank shall meet the contractual liability.
+One must note that the obligation to pay is not of the applicant but of the bank since the bank acts as the guarantor.
 BG contract is independent of the underlying transaction/contract that exists between the beneficiary and the applicant.

 Features of a Valid Guarantee

 - The period until which the guarantee holds is clearly specified

 - The guarantee issuance is always for a specific amount

-- The purpose of the guarantee is clearly stated
+- The purpose of the guarantee is very clear.

-- The guarantee is valid for a specifically defined period
+- The guarantee is valid for a particular period of time.

 - The grace period allowed to enforce guarantee rights is also stated in the guarantee.

-- Guarantee clearly states the events under which it can be enforced
+- Guarantee clearly states the events under which it is enforceable.